-Chia seeds are tiny, brown or black seeds, almost as small as poppy seeds.
+Chia seeds are tiny, brown, black or white seeds.
+They are almost as small as poppy seeds.
 They come from a plant in the mint family.
-Chia seeds are considered to be a "super food" by many, delivering several important nutrients in just a few calories.
+Chia seeds are considered to be a "super food" by many because they can deliver several important nutrients in just a few calories.

 You can eat this nutty-flavored seed in many ways.